Nodeclipse/www.nodeclipse.org/_posts/2014-04-25-How-to-build-Eclipse-Enide-Studio-2014-or-your-own-Eclipse-IDE.md

 `nci new from luna to /progs/eclipse-diy-luna/`

-But with maven build you can get
+But with maven build you can get more configuration option, e.g. what plugins to be bundled.
+Do your own, or make one more distribution for Nodeclipse/Enide.